victor-porcar/delayed-batch-executor/README.md

  I described a simple mechanism called DelayedBatchExecutor in my post [Optimizing Data Repositories Usage in Java Multi-Threaded Applications](https://dzone.com/articles/optimizing-data-repositories-usage-in-java-multith) to decrease the number of required queries in multithreaded applications by batching them.

  While this mechanism works well, it does block the invoking thread for a interval of time, which is not optimal in some cases.
-I have released a new version of DelayedBatchExecutor that includes non blocking behaviour in two ways:
+I have released a new version of DelayedBatchExecutor that includes non-blocking behaviour in two ways:

 - using Futures (java.util.concurrent.Future)
 - using Reactive programming (Reactor framework)